5l1v3r1/banktime/README.md

     // Can I post a payment today for same-day ACH? sameDay := NewBankTime(T).IsBankDay()
     println(sameDay) // true
-    // I need to post an normal ACH payment in two banking days postingDate := NewBankTime(T).AddBankingDay(2)
+    // I need to post an normal ACH payment in two banking days.
+    // This date has a weekend and monday holiday postingDate := NewBankTime(T).AddBankingDay(2)
     println(postingDate) // 2018-01-16 01:00:00 -0500 EST
 }